Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/progress_report.md

 # Discourse Analysis of the Australian Radio Talkback Corpus

 ## 12/04/17
+### Preparing for the Presentation:
+I am adding gender to art_df and bk_df so that I can see how gender affects back channels.
+I would like to have some of this for my analysis in the presentation tomorrow.
+I would like to compare back channels of Presenters by gender.

+I discovered a connection today between average sentence length and number of back channels: Experts have the longest sentences, and the most back channels are uttered while they are speaking.
+This leads me to believe that longer speech results in more back channels.

+I also discovered an error in my code, so some of my back channels were incorrect or missing.
+The error is now fixed, and my analysis was unaffected.

 ### Further Analysis Plans:

 - Where do back channels usually go?